vinayshukla/SparkDemo1/Readme.md

 **Prerequisites:**

 Ensure you have downloaded Spark 1.1.0 tarball and copied it to your HDP 2.1 cluster.
+You can follow Hortowork's Tech Preview of Spark 1.1.o for instructions on how to setup Spark on your Hadoop cluster.

 > wget http://path/to/spark-1.1.0.2.1.5.0-695-bin-2.4.0.2.1.5.0-695.tgz